coingaming/dev/btc-lsp/README.md

 # btc-lsp

 Bitcoin Lightning Service Provider.
-Nix or Docker/Swarm is the only program required to get started.
 Development environment is packed into nix-shell.

 ## Docker/Swarm

 To spawn `btc-lsp` running [Docker/Swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/) is required.
-On Mac you also need `brew install coreutils`.
+On Mac you also need `brew install coreutils` and `brew install expect`.
 Also make sure Docker have access to reasonable amount of resources (at least 8GB of memory, reasonable storage and CPU capacity).
 Initial compilation will take a lot of time, CPU, memory, bandwidth and storage, but it's needed to be done only once.

 ```sh
 ./nix/ds-setup.sh